muratk5n/thirdwave/en/2021/01/collapse_of_the_big_bang_and_the_gaseous_sun_robitaille.md

 At the same time, Eddington recognized from the laws of thermodynamics that an object at millions of degrees should produce its photons at X-ray frequencies.
-This was preordained by Stefan’s Law of Emission,[10] Wien’s Law of Displacement [11] and Planck’s Blackbody Radiation Law.[6]
+This was preordained by Stefan’s Law of Emission [10], Wien’s Law of Displacement [11] and Planck’s Blackbody Radiation Law [6].
 However, Eddington also realized that the sun emitted very little X-rays.
 Indeed, most of the solar output of energy occurs in the so-called “visible region.”
 That is, the sun is producing its energy primarily at frequencies easily detected with the human eye.
 This energy output is emitted from the surface layer of the sun, called the “photosphere.”

 In the mid-1880’s, it was Langley [12,13] who first recorded the output energy of the photosphere.
 He pointed a detector directly at